The School of Graduate Studies is pleased to announce the Council of Ontario Universities (COU) 2024-25 Autism Scholars Awards Competition.

 Application Instructions for Students

-Each applicant must upload to MacDrive the following documents as one PDF (using file name: Autism_Last Name) document.
+Each applicant must upload to MacDrive the following documents as one PDF (using file name: Last Name_Autism 2024-25_MsC or PhD) document.

 Mailing Address for Transcripts: